Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 ---
 date: 2015-10-15T17:51:38.000Z
 layout: page
-title: "Seravo plugin - A mustuse plugin"
+title: "Seravo plugin - A must-use plugin"
 category: configuration
 order: 3
-summary: "All Seravo sites contain a mustuse plugin which is installed by default. \nIt adds minor WordPress fixes, new features and helps Seravo inform clients about service outages."
+summary: "All Seravo sites contain a must-use plugin which is installed by default. \nIt adds minor WordPress fixes, new features and helps Seravo inform clients about service outages."
 ---

 ## How to download
-The plugin is available on [Github](https://github.com/Seravo/seravo-plugin), so all users can see its open development and even pull request features.
+The plugin is available on [Github](https://github.com/Seravo/seravo-plugin), so all users can see its open development and even do pull requests for features.

-You can download it here for testing purposes:
+You can download the plugin here for testing purposes:

 <a class="btn btn-default" href="https://github.com/Seravo/seravo-plugin/releases"><i class="glyphicon glyphicon-download-alt"></i> Download plugin from Github</a>